-Through Horn, the Company is highly exposed to significant political risk in Somalia and the Puntland Regional State.
+Through the Company's equity interest in Africa Energy, the Company is highly exposed to significant political risk in Somalia and the Puntland Regional State.
 Somalia as a whole is characterized by strong internal political tension that can easily escalate into violence.